 The sunshine vitamin has been receiving a lot of media attention in the last several years.
 Are people getting enough vitamin D?
 Since we live in a place where exposure to sunlight is limited, we are at risk for vitamin D deficiency.

 Vitamin D is often called the sunshine vitamin because the sun is our major source.
-The lowest levels of vitamin D are found towards the end of winter, when days are shorter and people spend less time outdoors.
+The lowest levels of it are found towards the end of winter, when days are shorter and people spend less time outdoors.
 Many people don’t get enough sunlight because of the recommendation of using sunscreen to help prevent skin cancer.

-Vitamin D is necessary for our bodies to absorb calcium, promote bone growth and for other important body functions.
+The sunshine vitamin is necessary for our bodies to absorb calcium, promote bone growth and for other important body functions.
 It has many health benefits, including preventing diseases such as breast, ovarian, and colon cancer, osteoporosis, heart disease, high blood pressure and diabetes.

 Adequate levels of vitamin D have also been shown to decrease inflammation, regulate body cells that can lead to cancer, control insulin and blood sugar, boost the immune system and improve muscle and bone strength.

 A blood test can determine if your vitamin D level is low.
-As a primary care provider, I have seen that a majority of the patients I have tested are vitamin D deficient.
+As a primary care provider, I have seen that a majority of the patients I have tested are deficient.
 The good news is that, with the proper supplements based upon individual vitamin D levels from blood work, these levels can be restored over several months.

 Talk to your medical provider to find out if you should be screened for vitamin D deficiency and if taking a supplement is right for you.